dim4egster/avalanchego/README.md

 This will clone and checkout to `master` branch.

-#### Building the Avalanche Executable
+#### Building the Qmall Executable

-Build Avalanche by running the build script:
+Build Qmall by running the build script:

 ```sh
 ./scripts/build.sh
 ```

-The output of the script will be the Avalanche binary named `qmallgo`.
+The output of the script will be the Qmall binary named `qmallgo`.
 It is located in the build directory:

 ```sh
 ./build/qmallgo